coverclock/com-diag-diminuto/README.md

 # Versioning

-After a lot of testing (typically having run the '''tagging-test''' unit test suite), I tag major releases with a three-number tuple that is defined in the build Makefile for each project.
+After a lot of testing (typically having run the tagging-test unit test suite), I tag major releases with a three-number tuple that is defined in the build Makefile for each project.
 Release numbers, e.g. 22.2.1, consist of a major number (22), a minor number (2), and a build number